Yu Dafu (left), Yu Mantuo (middle), and Yu Yangwu (right) posing for a photo

 Yu Dafu during his studies at Nagoya High School

 In September 1913, Yu Dafu followed his elder brother Yu Mantuo, who was investigating the judicial system, to Japan.
 In November of the same year, he entered Kanda Seigaku School to catch up on junior high school courses and studied Japanese at night.
-The following summer, he enrolled in the preparatory program of Tokyo First High School.
+The following summer, he enrolled in the preparatory course at Tokyo First High School.
 During his time at "Ichiko," he began to engage with Western literature.
 The next year, he entered Nagoya Eighth High School to study science; the following year, he switched to the arts, and during his four years at "Hachiko," he read over a thousand novels from Russia, Germany, Britain, France, and Japan (according to Yu Dafu's 1927 "Review of My Creative Life Over the Past Five or Six Years").
-Upon entering the economics department of Tokyo Imperial University, he delved deeper into foreign literature.
+Upon entering the Economics Department of Tokyo Imperial University, he delved deeper into foreign literature.

 Hachiko dormitory